simona-degiorgi/northern-nigeria-language-mapping/README.md

 | Wrong | only LGAs where the language appears | slices do not add up |
 | Correct | all surveyed LGAs in the state | sums to exactly 100% |

-An earlier version of this map used the first method, producing slices summing to 102.5% for Zamfara and 206.3% for Borno.
-The notebook uses the second and asserts the result.

 Note that state averages are **unweighted by population**: every LGA counts equally, so Maiduguri carries the same weight as a small rural LGA.
 This is the